 You’ve found your dream home, which means it’s time to start the mortgage process.
-If you find yourself overwhelmed and confused from the start, don’t worry because you’re not alone.
+If you find yourself overwhelmed and confused by all the mortgage terms out there, don’t worry because you’re not alone.
 Getting a mortgage can be a complicated process, made worse by all the unfamiliar terminology your mortgage lender might use.

-Private Mortgage Insurance (PMI)
+Mortgage Term 1: Private Mortgage Insurance (PMI)

-Adjustable-Rate Mortgage (ARM)
+Adjustable Rate Mortgage (ARM)

 Annual Percentage Rate (APR)